masak/sambal/README.md

 Long term roadmap:

-* Fix the problem with [https://gist.github.com/2173720](text positioning) once and for all
+* Fix the problem with [text positioning](https://gist.github.com/2173720) once and for all
 * Layouts
 * Gradual slide buildup
     * Maybe using `<!>` markers in the text